Neuroscience explains why teens are so vulnerable to Big Tech social media platformsSalima Kerai, University of Toronto

 From Anthropic to Iran: Who sets the limits on AI’s use in war and surveillance?Emmanuelle Vaast, McGill University

-Will AI drones, robots and wearable sensors revolutionize workplace safety?Atieh Razavi Yekta, University of British Columbia and Christopher McLeod, University of British Columbia
+Will AI drones and wearable sensors revolutionize the workplace?Atieh Razavi Yekta, University of British Columbia and Christopher McLeod, University of British Columbia

 Strong opinions matter: Why some birds refuse to follow the flockLauren Guillette, University of Alberta and Julia Self, University of Alberta